Trees on private properties

 How to tell if the tree is native

-It is the property owner's responsibility to ensure the trees are either non-native or otherwise exempt from requiring consent prior to removal or pruning.
+It is the property owner's responsibility to identify if the tree is native, non-native or otherwise exempt from requiring consent prior to removal or pruning.

 Council does not provide a species identification service and will only identify the species after an application is received.

-Some suggestions to identify tree species prior to lodging your application are listed below:
+Some suggestions to identify tree species prior to lodging your application are:

-- A reputable tree service operator may be able to identify the species, provide advice on whether Council consent is required for pruning or removal, and provide a quote for the required works.
+- A reputable tree service operator may be able to identify the species, provide advice on whether Council consent is required for pruning or removal, and provide a quote for any works.

 - Take a sample (eg leaves and fruit/seed/nut) to a local nursery for identification.